makersmakingchange/Spruce-Mini-Joystick/README.md

 Hardware and enclosure design: Josie Versloot, Neil Squire Society

 Enclosure design based on [snap assembly thumbstick shell](https://www.printables.com/model/508909-snap-assembly-thumbstick-shell/files) by [AbleGamers Charity](https://ablegamers.org/).

+A range of toppers are availablef or this joystick and utilize the mofels found in the [set of toppers created by AbleGamers Charity](https://www.printables.com/model/501869-analog-thumbstick-topper-collection).

 The documentation template was created by Makers Making Change / Neil Squire and is used under a CC BY-SA 4.0 license.
 It is available at the following link: https://github.com/makersmakingchange/OpenAT-Template